zepam/Glossary/README.md

 **Batch Normalization**: In deep learning, each step (or batch) of model training must be normalized to have zero mean and unit variance.
 This prevents numerically large features from dominating the training process.

 **Ablation**: A technique for evaluating the importance of a feature or component by temporarily removing it from a model.
 Can also be used to determine the importance of a subsystem of a larger model.

+**Dropout**: The process of randomly setting a fraction of input units in a neural network to zero to prevent overfitting by breaking up situations where network layers co-adapt to correct mistakes in prior layers.
+This increases the neural network's ability to generalize to new data.